Carol Agle

 1

 A great starting hole.
-Not really reachable in two (even long hitters: note a serious amount of danger around the green).
+Not prudently reachable in two (even long hitters: note a serious amount of danger around the green).
 Therefore, a good strategy is to start your round with a 3-wood or less, as the hole is a bit narrow.
 This is a terrific hole for getting warmed up by not being over aggressive.

 2